- What is it?

 Menopausal Estrogen Therapy and Combination Estrogen-Progestin Therapy

-Although not approved by the Food and Drug Administration (FDA) for the treatment of osteoporosis, oral and transdermal forms of estrogen, called estrogen therapy (ET), and combined estrogen-progestin, called hormone therapy (HT), are approved for preventing bone loss in recently menopausal women.
+Although not approved by the Food and Drug Administration (FDA) for the treatment of osteoporosis, oral and transdermal forms of estrogen, called estrogen therapy (ET), and combined estrogen-progestin, called hormone therapy (HT), are approved for preventing bone loss in recently menopausal women who have risk factors for osteoporosis, such as low bone mass or a petite frame.

 Studies find that ET increases bone mass and reduces the incidence of vertebral, wrist and hip fractures.
 However, because of the long-term risks associated with hormone replacement therapy—risks identified within the last several years by the federal Women's Health Initiative—the FDA recommends that women first consider other osteoporosis medications and warns that hormone therapies should be used at the lowest possible dose for the shortest possible time.

 Available in pill form, this medication is approved for the prevention and treatment of osteoporosis in postmenopausal women.
-Raloxifene has positive estrogen-like effects on bone but not on the breast or lining of the uterus and may reduce the risk of estrogen-dependent breast cancer by 65 percent over four years.
+Raloxifene has positive estrogen-like effects on bone but not on the breast or lining of the uterus and may reduce the risk of estrogen-dependent breast cancer by 65 percent over eight years.
+Raloxifene is now FDA-approved to decrease the risk of breast cancer in women with osteoporosis and even in women without osteoporosis who are at high risk of breast cancer.

 It is part of a class of drugs called selective estrogen receptor modulators (SERMs) that appear to prevent bone loss at the spine, hip and other points in the body.
 Studies find that raloxifene reduces the risk of spinal fracture in women with osteoporosis, but there are no data confirming that it reduces the risk of any other fractures.
 Possible side effects include hot flashes, blood clots in the veins (similar to estrogen) and leg cramps.
 The pill is taken once a day, with or without meals.